Monitor Stream

 Heartbeat also provides useful information about network connection through received_fps and buffered_frames fields.

-The second one, buffered_frames, is the percentage of the received frames that were buffered by the video backend before being processed.
-Some buffering is acceptable, but 25% or more could indicate bandwidth or processing bottlenecks.
-Note that this value could be unreliable for Variable Bitrate videos.
+The buffered_frames field is the percentage of received frames that were buffered by the video backend before being processed.

 New in version 1.58.0.